spacedriveapp/archive-wasm/docs/archive-wasm/functions/extractAll.md

 > **extractAll**(`data`, `opts`?): [`Entry`](../interfaces/Entry.md)[]

-Uncompress all entries in an archive
+Extract all entries in an archive

 > This function is the preferred choice over `extract` when your use case
 > involves accessing the content data of all entries within the archive,